 - practice the most modern search techniques to find buried victims (with and w/o beacons)

-- practice rapid and advanced methods of determining location of buried victims (with one or numerous partners)
+- practice rapid methods of determining location of buried victims (with one or numerous partners)

 - use the best probing and extrication methods for fast victim recovery